bbarg/sheets/LanguageReferenceManual.md

 Casting is allowed between:
 * Any two numbers
-* floats/doubles to longs/int lose precision
+* doubles/floats to longs/ints lose fractional precision
 * longs/doubles to ints/floats get truncated
 * No casting between primitives and non-primitives
+* chars can be casted to ints/longs/floats/doubles
+* longs/ints can be casted to chars (preserves least significant 8 bits)

 ##3.
 Lexical Convections